This Vegan Lentil Loaf is the perfect main or side dish for a big gathering. This recipe is full of flavor and nutrition, plus it’s gluten free.

 - 1 teaspoon dried sage

-- 1 teaspoon garlic powder
+- 1 teaspoon dried oregano

 - ½ cup chopped fresh cilantro or parsley, or as desired

-- 2 cups old-fashioned rolled oats, gluten-free
+- 2 cups rolled oats, gluten-free

-- 1 to 1½ cups ketchup
+- 1 cup prepared ketchup

-- In a nonstick pan, cook the onions over medium heat, stirring constantly to avoid burning, until soft and translucent.
-Add the mushrooms and garlic and continue to cook over medium heat until soft.
+- In a large nonstick pan, heat the olive oil over medium add.
+Add the onions and sauté for 3 minutes.
+Add the mushrooms and garlic and continue to cook for 3 more minutes.